joogps/Storees/README.md

     </a>
 </p>

-Because everything has stories now.
+A pure-SwiftUI implementation of stories, because everything has stories now.